 9. Kopjes Cat Cafe and The Catboat

 Tweens who prefer to make friends of the furry variety will be enchanted by Amsterdam’s feline finds.
-Head to the catboat – a floating animal sanctuary which has provided a refuge for stray and abandoned cats since 1968 or make your way west and have tea in the city’s newest opening – the cat cafe “Kopjes” for a ‘cattucino’ and cake.
+Head to the catboat – a floating animal sanctuary which has provided a refuge for stray and abandoned cats since 1968 or visit the Kattenkabinet – a rather eccentric historic house/museum full of cat art and real cats.
+Our tip would be to make your way west and have tea in the city’s newest opening – the cat cafe “Kopjes” for a ‘cattucino’ and cake.

 Whilst we wouldn’t recommend letting younger kids roam free in Amsterdam’s extensive cycle lanes, this age is perfect for getting into the saddle and exploring.
 Start in the parks or quieter out of town locations to build up a bit of confidence before heading into and over the canal ring for a uniquely Amsterdam city tour.

 There you go, a plethora of choice.
 Be sure to check the rest of our Amsterdam kids’ section for tons more inspiration or head out of town and explore castles, villages, beaches and museums no more than half an hour away.